disjfa/vuetify-sidebar-template/README.md

-# vue-vuetifyjs
+# vuetify-sidebar-template

-> A Vue.js project
+A Vue.js example template using vuetify and adding a sidebar.

+It builds upon vue and uses vuetify as a template.
+It uses a vue router as an example.

 ## Build Setup